mitali-bhokare/roman-numeral-converter/README.md

 ## Observability Details

-- **Logs**: Winston logger in `roman-numeral-backend/src/logger.ts` Logs are timestamped and persisted on disk in the logs/ directory.
+- **Logs**: Winston logger in `roman-numeral-backend/src/logger.ts` Logs are timestamped and persisted on disk in the `logs/` directory inside the backend Docker container.
 This allows for local debugging and inspection even without a cloud logging solution.
-  - Log Output:
+  - Log Output (inside container):
       - logs/error.log – Contains only error-level logs for debugging failures.
       - logs/combined.log – Contains all logs (info, warn, error) for general request tracing and observability.
+  - To inspect logs while the container is running:
+    ```bash
+    docker exec -it roman-numeral-converter-backend-1 cat logs/combined.log
+    ```
 - **Metrics**: Prometheus-formatted metrics exposed at `/metrics`
 - **Tracing**: Request-level tracing ID added for basic observability
   - Backend: Uses OpenTelemetry Node SDK